-We spent a solid month exploring the Indonesian island and documenting all the best things to do in Lombok.
-So here’s our easy to follow Lombok itinerary.
+We spent a solid month exploring the Indonesian island.
+So here’s our tried and tested 3 weeks in Lombok itinerary.

 How To Get Around Lombok

 Before we start, if you’re looking for transfers from the airport to your hotel, you can secure a cheap and easy Lombok Airport Private Transfer by Car.

 Getting around Lombok couldn’t be easier.
 There are generally 3 options: